-You want to have enough energy to really push in your after-lunch workout, but worry that a meal might make you nauseous.
+Here's a relatable scenario: You want to have enough energy to get in an after-lunch workout, but worry that a meal might make you nauseous.
 Is it OK to exercise after you eat, or should you fast until your workout is over?

-For many people, exercising strenuously on a full stomach can lead to reflux, hiccups, nausea and vomiting, said Dr. Daniel Vigil, health sciences associate clinical professor at the University of California, Los Angeles.
+For many people, exercising strenuously on a full stomach can lead to reflux, hiccups, nausea and vomiting, said Dr. Daniel Vigil, associate clinical professor of family medicine and orthopedic surgery at the David Geffen School of Medicine at the University of California, Los Angeles.
 But there are some people who can eat a big meal and experience no issues when they exercise afterward, Vigil said.

-However, if your schedule demands you eat first, Vigil suggestsed waiting an hour or two after your meal before exercising.
+However, if your schedule demands you eat first, Vigil suggested waiting an hour or two after your meal before exercising.
 That will allow the stomach to empty out.

 Of course, that rule changes if you’ve overeaten.

-“If you’re going to sit down to a Denny’s Grand Slam Breakfast, it’s going to be in your stomach for a lot longer,” said Leslie Bonci, director of sports nutrition at the University of Pittsburgh Medical Center.
+“If you’re going to sit down to a Denny’s Grand Slam Breakfast, it’s going to be in your stomach for a lot longer,” said Leslie Bonci, a registered dietitian and owner of Active Eating Advice, a nutrition consulting company in Pittsburgh.
 “My general rule of thumb for my athletes is to wait an hour before exercising.
 And you want to keep the amount of food to about the size of your fist, not the size of a football.”